melvabout/fairground-infrastructure/README.md

 ## Known issues

-`populate_hosts.py` script isn't working correctly.
+- `populate_hosts.py` script isn't working correctly.
 Manual runs resolve issues provided that the added pod route on the server is removed first.
+- Failing on the smoke test to pull the pause container.
+Outbound traffic is in the flowlogs, but no reponse.
+Assumption that it is networking and not an issue with the cluster